floegerer/live-wallpaper/README.md

 * `release.jks`, `release.properties`, `strings.xml`, `ic_launcher*`, `build.gradle`, and the package name
 These are the usual Android files and should be updated to match your app

+### There are TODOs in the app for all these steps

 ## Template files

 The files in the `template` package probably don't need to be edited and are mostly used to provided the drawer to the settings activity and the launcher.